syncfusion-content/blazor-docs/blazor/gantt-chart/data-binding.md

 }
 ```

-> Herewith we have provided list of reserved properties and the purpose used in Gantt Chart.
+> Here, we have provided list of reserved properties and the purpose used in Gantt Chart.
 We recommend to avoid these reserved properties for Internal purpose(To get rid of conflicts).

 Reserved keywords | Purpose
 -----|-----